junxit/us-congress-bills-115/bill.md

   - **(2)** make grants to the State, political subdivisions of the State, nonprofit organizations, and other persons;
   - **(3)** enter into cooperative agreements with the State, political subdivisions of the State, nonprofit organizations, and other organizations;
   - **(4)** hire and compensate staff;
-  - **(5)** obtain funds or services from any source, including funds and services provided under any Federal program or law, in which case the Federal share of the cost of any activity carried out using Federal funds shall not be more than 50 percent; and
+  - **(5)** obtain funds or services from any source, including funds and services provided under any Federal program or law, in which case the Federal share of the cost of any activity assisted using Federal funds provided for National Heritage Areas shall not be more than 50 percent; and
-  - **(6)** to contract for goods and services.
+  - **(6)** contract for goods and services.
 - **(c)** *Duties of local coordinating entity* To further the purposes of the Heritage Area, the local coordinating entity shall—
   - **(1)** prepare a management plan for the Heritage Area in accordance with section 5;
   - **(2)** give priority to the implementation of actions, goals, and strategies set forth in the management plan, including assisting units of government and other persons in—